verus-lang/verus/source/docs/guide/src/datatypes_enum.md

 ```

 For variants like `Shape` declared with round parentheses `()`,
-you can use Verus' `->' tuple-like syntax to acces a single field
+you can use Verus' `->' tuple-like syntax to access a single field
 without a match destruction:
 ```rust
 {{#include ../../../rust_verify/example/guide/datatypes.rs:rect_height}}